teamILLO/Stockin/discussions/20201010_discussions.md

 **Daun**
 - [ ] I finished writing Project Abstract (Refer to proposal)
 - [ ] I checked if the flowchart fully contains actions and pages related to Detail Page including News tab
-- [ ] I checked I have covered every possible action as a user story in the Detail Page
+- [ ] I checked I have covered every possible action as a user story in the Detail Page and revised version of My Page
 - [ ] I finished writing user stories for Detail Page except for the News tab
 - [ ] I checked that my user stoires fulfill standards of grading guidelines